Economic mechanism design

 6 Quota tokens

 Case study.
 One that I studied in my honours thesis back in the day was the transferred quota system for fisheries management.
 This is a system where the government sets a total allowable catch for a fishery, and then divides this up into individual quotas that can be traded.
-It is an elegant system; it looks like it makes the fishers internalise the externalities of overfishing, and it can be shown to be efficient in a competitive equilibrium.
+It is an elegant system; it looks like it makes the fishers internalize the externalities of overfishing, and it can be shown to be efficient in a competitive equilibrium.

 7 Incoming